EVMs: How democracies went about e-voting

 The next year marked the complete rollout of EVMs, with the 2004 general election going down in history as the first instance of the machine’s use across the country.

-The EVMs used in India were devised and designed by state-owned Bharat Electronics (Bangalore) and Electronic Corporation of India (Hyderabad).
+The Electronic Voting Machines used in India were devised and designed by state-owned Bharat Electronics (Bangalore) and Electronic Corporation of India (Hyderabad).

 During the April 11-May 19, 2019 Indian polls, spanning 29 states, over 91.2 million voters were declared eligible to vote across 1.035 million polling stations.